groundy

 The Pricing Chessboard: Seat Fees, Token Billing, and Third-Party Metering

 The current pricing structures diverge in ways that matter for total cost of ownership.
 OpenAI removed the fixed seat fee5 for Codex’s business tier ahead of this promotion.
-Anthropic, by contrast, removed Claude Code from the $206 monthly Pro tier6 for new users on April 22, 2026, gating it behind the $1006 monthly Max plan instead.
+Anthropic, by contrast, briefly tested removing Claude Code from the $206 monthly Pro tier6 for new users around April 22, 2026 — a change that lasted roughly twelve hours before being rolled back.
+[Updated June 2026] Anthropic’s head of growth confirmed the removal was a limited A/B test on approximately 2% of new signups; existing Pro and Max subscribers were not affected, and the pricing page was restored.
+The episode nonetheless signaled Anthropic’s intent to price Claude Code separately from its base tier.

-OpenAI’s promotion specifically targets enterprises affected by Anthropic’s decision to charge separately for third-party agent tool usage, according to the same report5.
-That metering change alters unit economics for teams running Claude Code with external tools.
+OpenAI’s promotion specifically targets enterprises affected by Anthropic’s announced plan to charge separately for third-party agent tool usage, according to the same report5.
+[Updated June 2026] Anthropic subsequently paused that billing split before it took effect on June 15, 2026, and announced it would give advance notice before shipping a revised version.
+The metering proposal remains on the table; the unit-economics risk it creates for teams running Claude Code with external tools has not been permanently resolved.

 Anthropic has been preparing for this capacity race.
 On May 6, 2026, it permanently doubled Claude Code’s five-hour rate limits7 and removed peak-hours throttling for Pro and Max accounts, backed by a compute deal with SpaceX for more than 300 megawatts7 of capacity.